CryShana/CryBarEditor/README.md

 - Creating modified BAR archive by only replacing selected entries in existing BAR archive
 - (Support for other useful formats...)

 ## Note
 This is a personal project made in span of few days.
 I work on it in my free time, don't expect much.
+Format support is also focused on Age of Mythology Retold, so it mostly like won't work for other Age titles.

 ## Screenshots
 ### Previewing XMB content